JaredGill/Data_Science_AirBnB/README.md

 - Several other metrics such as Rsquared and mean absolute error can also be tracked. (https://www.mygreatlearning.com/blog/r-square/#:~:text=R-square%20is%20a%20goodness-of-fit%20measure%20for%20linear%20regression,variable%20on%20a%20convenient%200%20%E2%80%93%20100%25%20scale.)

 ## Classification
-- Classification is similar to regression in that it is also a predictive model, but instead of a continous output it identifies discrete output variables(e.g. categories)
+- Classification is similar to regression in that it is also a predictive model, but instead of a continous output it identifies discrete class labels(e.g. categories).
+- The models chosen were LogisticRegression, GradientBoostingClassifier, DecisionTreeClassifier, and RandomForestClassifier.
+The optimal model and hyperparameters were found using a similar methodology to the regression models.
+### Evaluation
+- There are several types of evaluation to measure the performance of the classification models.
+- Accuracy: the % of correct predictions of all predictions
+- Precision: ratio of correctly predicted positives to the total number of predicted positives.
+(The higher the recall indicates a decrease in false positives)
+- Recall: ratio of the correctly predicted positives to the total number of positives.
+(The higher the recall indicates a decrease in false negatives)
+- F1: This is a combination of precision and reall through the equation:
+        - 2 * (precision * recall) / (precision + recall)
+        - It is good overall evaluation of the models to each other.
+But if false negatives or false positives are integral to the problem posed, Precision or Recall should be relied on.

 ## Models
 ### Stochastic Gradient Descent